RhythrosaLabs/Scripter/README.md

 ## Contributing

+This is a quick and sloppy code that could use a lot of fine-tuning.
 Feel free to fork this repository and submit your changes via pull requests.

 ## License